sfomuseum/go-libraryofcongress/README.md

 #### Notes

 * Subject headings with empty labels are ignored.
-* It is assumed that you have downloaded and uncompressed the [lcsh.both.ndjson](https://id.loc.gov/download) file from the Library of Congress' servers.
+* It is assumed that you have downloaded the [lcsh.both.ndjson.zip](https://id.loc.gov/download) file from the Library of Congress' servers.
 Future releases may support fetching this file directly.
 * This tool will work with the compressed and uncompressed version of `lcsh.both.ndjson`.

 ## See also